IAM permissions boundary¶

 You can provide your permissions boundary so that all identity-based entities created by eksctl are created within that boundary.
 This example demonstrates how a permissions boundary can be provided to the various identity-based entities that are created by eksctl:

-Important: it is not possible to provide both a role ARN and a permissions boundary
+It is not possible to provide both a role ARN and a permissions boundary!